Shoulder Osteoarthritis

 The pain associated with osteoarthritis is not simply just the result of the changes in the joint, in fact, research has shown that pain is influenced by a wide range of factors, including:

-- Other physical health conditions such as cardiovascular disease and type 2 diabetes.
+- Other health conditions, such as cardiovascular disease and type 2 diabetes

 Ask for an Urgent GP Appointment or Call 111 If: